invariant-labs/protocol/docs/docs/aleph_zero/get_started.md

 ![Nightly wallet](/img/docs/app/a0/a0_wallet.png)

+3. Remember to switch your wallet to the Aleph Zero Testnet.
+You can find the full instructions on how to do it [here](/docs/aleph_zero/user_guide/faucet).

-3. Copy your wallet address to clipboard.
+4. Copy your wallet address to clipboard.

 ![Nightly wallet](/img/docs/app/a0/a0_walletadress.png)

-4. Paste your wallet address in Aleph Zero Faucet and solve the captcha.
+5. Paste your wallet address in Aleph Zero Faucet and solve the captcha.

 ![Paste adress](/img/docs/app/a0/a0_a0faucetadress.png)

-5. Click **“Make it rain”** button.
+6. Click **“Make it rain”** button.

 After few second, airdrop of testnet AZERO should be in your wallet.